Limulo/website-restyle2016/_posts/2017-09-18-in-out-animation.md

 The **Animator AR** class is a class to create a linear attack/release animation.

 The animation will be triggered by a single event which will cause the _attack_ phase to fire.
-When this initial phase will be completed, the _release_ phase will be automatically triggered (without the need of a second trigger).
+When this initial phase will be completed, the _release_ phase will be automatically triggered (without the need of a event to trigger it).

 ![AR state machine]({{ site.baseurl }}/assets/images/animators/AR-state-machine.png)